14 Northern Territory

 About the author

-Dr Robyn Smith is a conjoint fellow at the University of Newcastle.
+Dr Robyn Smith is an historian who lectures in Colonial History and Indigenous Studies at Charles Darwin University.
 She is a writer on NT politics, history and heritage.
-Her books include Turning 40: the history of the Northern Territory Legislative Assembly 1974–2014 (2015, with Dean Jaensch) and Arcadian populism: the Country Liberal Party and self-government in the Northern Territory 1978–2005 (2013).
+Her books include Licence to Kill: massacre men of Australia’s north (2024), Turning 40: the history of the Northern Territory Legislative Assembly 1974–2014 (2015, with Dean Jaensch) and Arcadian populism: the Country Liberal Party and self-government in the Northern Territory 1978–2005 (2013).
 Her journal contributions include the Australasian Parliamentary Review (2010–15), Political Chronicles in the Australian Journal of Politics and History (2011–present) and articles for Northern Territory Historical Studies.
-She writes children’s history books and is presently engaged in NT research for the national University of Newcastle Mapping Massacres project.
+She worked on the University of Newcastle Mapping Massacres project and is presently engaged in research on Australian Wars and Resistance.

-- State Archives of New South Wales n.d. ↵
+- State Archives of New South Wales. ↵

 - Jaensch and Smith 2015, xi. ↵